radjeshr/radjeshr/README.md

 # Team Lead Playbook

 Welcome!
-This repository is a collection of frameworks, checklists, and processes I've refined over the years while working as a **Support Manager**, **Delivery Manager**, and **Technical Project Manager**.
-It's designed to help build high-performing, engaged, and reliable teams — especially in fast-paced, customer-facing environments.
+This repository contains frameworks, checklists, and processes refined over the years as a **Support Manager**, **Delivery Manager**, and **Technical Project Manager**.
+It’s designed to help build high-performing, engaged, and reliable teams, especially in fast-paced, customer-facing environments.

 ## What's Inside

-- ✅ **Practical onboarding checklists** — A comprehensive guide for successfully onboarding new team members.
+- ✅ **Practical onboarding checklists** — Comprehensive guides for effectively onboarding new team members.
 - 🚨 **Escalation process templates** — Clear and actionable steps for escalating incidents and issues.
 - 🧑‍💼 **Stakeholder management strategies** — Templates and tools for managing key stakeholders and ensuring successful collaborations.
 - 🔄 **Delivery framework** — A lightweight framework designed to streamline the delivery process and improve efficiency.